How to Log Into Drupal 7 & Retrieve Lost Password

 If Drupal were installed in a folder instead, you would need to add the folder's name to the URL, like so:

 Request a New Password

-If you have forgotten your Drupal password, the easiest way to to regain access is to use the "request new password" feature built into Drupal.
+If you have forgotten your Drupal password, the easiest way to regain access is to use the new password feature built into Drupal.